sk160902/rlvr-tau2bench/WRITEUP.md

 Key scaling principles:
 - **Smaller models** need more LoRA capacity (higher rank) and more training steps to learn tool-use patterns
-- **Larger models** already have strong tool-use priors, so RL is more about refinement — lower rank, fewer steps, but larger K for exploration
+- **Larger models** already have strong tool-use priors, so RL is more about refinement.
+This means using a lower rank, fewer steps, but larger K for exploration.
 - **KL penalty (β)** should increase with model size to prevent larger models from diverging too far from their strong base policy

 ---